A Locked Trunk

-In 2012, the family of Carrol Lundeen donated a World War I footlocker.
+In 2012, Carrol Lundeen and his family donated a World War I footlocker.
 In 2016, when I started as curator, the footlocker was still locked.

 So, here’s the story:

-After Carrol Lundeen of Annandale passed away, his family contacted the Wright County Historical Society about donating a WWI footlocker.
+Carrol Lundeen, of Annandale, and his family contacted the Wright County Historical Society about donating a WWI footlocker.
 The footlocker belonged to Carrol’s maternal uncle, Walter Isaacson.
 Unfortunately, somewhere in the shuffle, the footlocker was closed, locked and the key was lost.
 Historical Society staff contacted both a local locksmith, and the Sheriff’s Department to give the lock a try.
 But no luck!

 Fast forward to 2016.
 I start work in January, and sitting in my new office is a REALLY COOL TRUNK.
 I read the paperwork, asked my coworkers about the trunk’s history, and started brainstorming how to unlock this piece of local history.
 My skills with bobby pins and paper clips are not great, and I really did not want to drill out the lock.
 One clue that helped solve the problem was the maker’s mark engraved on the latch.
 It read “L. GOLDSMITH & SON, NEWARK, N.J.,NEVERBREAK TRUNKS, UG350”.
 I typed this into Google and learned about the type of footlocker.
 Then I added “key” to the search.
 Low and behold, there are people out there who collect and sell antique locks and keys!
 The world is a beautiful place.
 After convincing our business manager to spend $25 on a tiny key that may or may not open this trunk, we waited patiently.
 The key arrived, we eagerly sat down and watched the latch pop open.
 We were amazed!